This procedure sets out the Upper Eden Medical Practice’s approach to the handling of complaints.

 - By either parent, or in the absence of both parents, the guardian or other adult who has care of the child;

 - By a person duly authorised by a local authority to whose care the child has been committed under the provisions of the Children Act 1989;

 - By a person duly authorised by a voluntary organisation by which the child is being accommodated

 (b) Where the patient is incapable of making a complaint, by a relative or other adult who has an interest in his/her welfare.

 All complaints, written and verbal will be recorded, and written complaints will be acknowledged in writing within 2 working days of receipt.
-Patients will be encouraged to complain in writing where possible.
-The reply to the patient should be made within 7-14 working days, or the patient should be provided with an update and an estimated timescale.
+Patients will be asked to put their complaint in writing if possible, as this ensures that an accurate description of the issue is recorded.
+The patient will receive a reply within 7-14 working days.
+However if further investigation is required, the patient will be kept informed accordingly.

 Period within which Complaints can be made